FYS9190 – Supersymmetry

 Examination

-Combination of final oral exam and research project.
-To pass the course, both research project and final exam must be passed.
+To pass the course, both the project assignment and the final oral exam must be passed.

 Examination support material